nam-ngh/cnn_on_numpy/README.md

 model.train(x_train, y_train, epochs=30, learn_rate=0.00001, val_size=0.1)
 # split 10% of training data for validation
 ```
-A simple build and train example with cifar10 is included!

 ## Important Notes
 - The current model and layers are only compatible with square images: Input feature sets x_train, x_test must be provided in shape (n,x,x,c) where n = number of sample, x = height and width of the image, and c = number of channels (c=1 for b&w, c=3 for RGB)